tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [https://www.newscientist.com/article/2130205-inquisitive-bot-asks-questions-to-test-your-understanding/](https://www.newscientist.com/article/2130205-inquisitive-bot-asks-questions-to-test-your-understanding/)

-- The machine-learning algorithm can read a passage of text and come up with the kind of questions you might ask to check someones understanding of a topic.
+- The machine-learning algorithm can read a passage of text and come up with the kind of questions you might ask to check someone’s understanding of a topic.

 - trained it on more than 500 Wikipedia articles and 100,000 questions about those articles sourced from crowdworkers.
-For example, a sentence about different types of crop grown in Africa might be paired with the question What is grown in the fertile highlands?
+For example, a sentence about different types of crop grown in Africa might be paired with the question “What is grown in the fertile highlands?”

 - The current version of the system produces a question for every sentence it reads but Du wants it to asks questions only about sentences that contain statements.
-Not all sentences are question-worthy, he says.
+“Not all sentences are question-worthy,” he says.

 ___